grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 #### Beginning:
 * [X] Give Hemi a beard, like he's captain Nemo.
 	* The idea is that someone who didn't know better might mistake him for the captain
-	* Do Maori men grow beards?
-In the 19th C they would often grow them to cover facial tatoos.
+	* Maori men in the 19th C they would often grow them to cover facial tatoos.
 So Hemi with a beard would have some significance.
 * [X] Add a minor misdirect at the beginning of the book where someone might mistake Hemi for the captain
 	* [X] This could be where you add a clearer description of Hemi earlier in the book.
 	* Maybe he is the first one to climb up onto the bridge